TITLE: Maligno / Demonio

 The dance dates back to pre-colonial times and was adapted under the influence of the Spanish missionaries to conform to the Catholic doctrine of the struggle between good and evil.
 The dance begins with the Archangel Michael commanding personified seven virtues against Lucifer and his personified seven deadly sins and an army of male and female devils.
 This mask represents one of the seven deadly sins.
 Other non-European characters, such as the Andean Condor and the jukumari bear, also play a role.

 The dance typically occurs in the course of the parade, with marching bands playing musical scores dating back to the 17th century.
 In practice, the dance includes both male and female devils dancing in a group led by (rather than opposed by) the Archangel Michael.
 The mask itself dates to the 1960s and was made by the then-usual technique of putting linen cloth over a fired clay mold, then applying plaster and letting it set.
+This mask was used in the Diablada as one of Michael’s troops.

 For more on Bolivian masquerade, see Peter McFarren ed., Masks of the Bolivian Andes (La Paz: Editorial Quipus/Banco Mercantil SA, 1993).